daladim/access-log-monitor/README.md

 See `./access-log-supervisor --help` for the available commands, options, and their default values.

 ## Input formats
-Several input formats are available.
-See the list with `./access-log-supervisor --input-formats`.
+Several input formats are available. \
+See the `src/parsers/` folder for a list of available parsers.

 ## Output
-By default, the standard output is used.
-Other output formats are available (such as e-mail).
-See the list with `./access-log-supervisor --output-formats`.
+Various output formats are available (plain text, HTML...). \
+See the `src/serializers/` folder for a list of available serializers. \
+The output can be mailed in case the config files requires so.

 # How to build
 This project requires these dependancies: